pvdz/zeparser3/tests/testcases/parser/let_declaration/binding_generic/as_a_statement/regular_vars/asi_can_not_trigger_if_next_token_is_ident.md

 > :: let declaration : binding generic : as a statement : regular vars
 >
 > ::> asi can not trigger if next token is ident
+>
+> ASI should not trigger because the next token after `let` does not trigger a syntax error.
+That only happens at the parenthesis, but the spec does not tell/allow the parser to backtrack to correct for the mistake.
+>
+> Instead a syntax error is triggered when the parenthesis are seen and the possible valid `let;foo();` is never considered.

 ## Input